1104 17th Avenue East

 “Black Hole Sun” a granite sculpture created by Isamu Noguchi in 1969 is a favorite at nearby Volunteer Park and the namesake of the song by Soundgarden.

 A fun thing to do and great exercise is to visit and climb the Volunteer Park Water Tower.
 Built in 1906, is located in the southeast corner of Volunteer Park.
 It’s pretty hard to miss and you will love it, as I do.
 The tower stands more than 75-feet tall, and since it sits on top of Capitol Hill, the Volunteer Park Water Tower actually reaches an overall elevation of 520-feet, making it the highest point on Capitol Hill.
 If you want a good work-out, walk to the top!

-The Seattle Art Museum if also within walking distance and is a museum of Asian art located inside Volunteer Park in the Capitol Hill neighborhood of Seattle, Washington, United States.
+The Seattle Art Museum is also within walking distance and is a museum of Asian art located inside Volunteer Park in the Capitol Hill neighborhood of Seattle, Washington, United States.
+The Asian Art Museum was recently updated and re-opened and you will love the new addition to this amazing museum of both contemporary and antique Asian Art.
 Part of the Seattle Art Museum, and the SAAM occupies the 1933 Art Deco building which was originally home to the Seattle Art Museum’s main collection.
 Visitors to this Capitol Hill neighborhood will also enjoy all of the amenities.
 My favorite thing to do is to walk up to Volunteer Park, through the trails and get some exercise.
 I also like to walk the trails of Interlaken Park and I have walked to the Washington Park Arboretum too, to see the beautiful flowers in bloom.
+We’re sure you will enjoy this wonderful neighborhood of Seattle.